 As with correlational research, data collection approaches in qualitative research are quite varied and can involve naturalistic observation, archival data, artwork, and many other things.
 But one of the most common approaches, especially for psychological research, is to conduct interviews.
-Interviews in qualitative research tend to be unstructured-consisting of a small number of general questions or prompts that allow participants to talk about what is of interest to them.
-The researcher can follow up by asking more detailed questions about the topics that do come up.
+Interviews in qualitative research can be unstructured-consisting of a small number of general questions or prompts that allow participants to talk about what is of interest to them-or structured, where there is a strict script that the interviewer does not deviate from.
+Most interviews are in between the two and are called semi-structured interviews, where the researcher has a few consistent questions and can follow up by asking more detailed questions about the topics that do come up.
 Such interviews can be lengthy and detailed, but they are usually conducted with a relatively small sample.
-This was essentially the approach used by Lindqvist and colleagues in their research on the families of suicide survivors.
+The unstructured interview was the approach used by Lindqvist and colleagues in their research on the families of suicide survivors because the researchers were aware that how much was disclosed about such a sensitive topic should be led by the families not by the researchers.
 Small groups of people who participate together in interviews focused on a particular topic or issue are often referred to as focus groups.
-The interaction among participants in a focus group can sometimes bring out more information than can be learned in a one-on-one interview.
+The interaction among participants in a focus group can sometimes bring out more information than can be learned in a oneon-one interview.
 The use of focus groups has become a standard technique in business and industry among those who want to understand consumer tastes and preferences.
 The content of all focus group interviews is usually recorded and transcribed to facilitate later analyses.
+However, we know from social psychology that group dynamics are often at play in any group, including focus groups, and it is useful to be aware of those possibilities.